Shopify/shopify-scripts/README.md

 > [!CAUTION]
 > Shopify Scripts is deprecated and will be removed on [August 28, 2025](https://changelog.shopify.com/posts/shopify-scripts-deprecation).
+Learn more in the [Shopify Help Center](https://help.shopify.com/en/manual/checkout-settings/script-editor/migrating) on migrating.

 # Shopify Scripts Public Repository